euripidean/euripidean/README.md

 I'm studying Applied Computer Science at Dominican University of California and am a Dev Degree Intern at Shopify.

-## 🌱 Currently adding to my tool-kit
+## 🌱 Currently adding to my tool-kit:
 ### Front-end
 - HTML
 - CSS